How parking is regulated

 Devon County Council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
 PATROL provides information about parking tickets, how to pay them and how to challenge them.

-Since April 2014 Devon County Council has provided an in-house on-street service, you can find out how our service has performed in the reports below:
+Since April 2014 Devon County Council has provided an in-house on-street service, you can find out how our service has performed and how the revenue raised has been used in the reports below:

 - Civil Parking Enforcement Service Annual Report 2018